-Councillor Lori Bresciani moved, seconded by Councillor Andrew Stevens, that City Council:
+Councillor Lori Bresciani moved, seconded by Councillor Andrew Stevens, that the recommendations of Regina Planning Commission contained in the report be concurred in.

+That City Council:

-- Approve the recommended separation distance for body rub establishments of 182.88 metres from schools, parks, daycares, enclosed rinks, libraries, community centres, residences, sensitive lots and other body rub establishments, with a 'grandfathering' provision for existing establishments. - 2.
+- 1. Approve the recommended separation distance for body rub establishments of 182.88 metres from schools, parks, daycares, enclosed rinks, libraries, community centres, residences, sensitive lots and other body rub establishments, with a 'grandfathering' provision for existing establishments. - 2.
 Direct the City Solicitor to prepare the necessary amendment to The Regina Zoning Bylaw, 2019 (No. 2019-19) to reflect Recommendation #1 above.